mezzio/mezzio-hal/docs/book/v2/factories.md

 `Laminas\Hydrator\HydratorPluginManager`, either register it under that service name, or create an alternate factory.

-Since version 1.1.0, this factory allows an optional constructor argument, `$linkGeneratorServiceName`.
+This factory allows an optional constructor argument, `$linkGeneratorServiceName`.
 It defaults to `Mezzio\Hal\LinkGenerator`, but you may specify an alternate service if desired.
 This may be useful, for instance, when using an alternate router in a path-segregated middleware pipeline, which would